trnenym/GamesPred/README.md

 ### Predictions

 #### Via RStudio
-Using RStudio makes the whole process a lot easier, without requiring root privileges / administrator rights.
+Using RStudio makes the whole process a lot more user-friendly and is therefore recommended.

 * Install [RStudio](https://www.rstudio.com/products/rstudio/download/) if you have not yet done so.
 * Open "app.R" in RStudio.